Michael-F-Bryan/rust-ffi-guide/src/pod/index.md

 ```

 Something important to notice is the `#[repr(C)]` attribute added to the Rust
 struct.
-This essentially tells the compiler "*lay this out just like C would*",
+This tells the compiler "*lay this out just like C would*", and is
-and is essential for making Rust and C (or any other language) represent things
+essential for making Rust and C (or any other language) represent things
 identically in memory.

 Without the attribute specifying how things are laid out, `rustc` is free to